6 min read

 What Are Conflict Styles?

 Conflict management styles categorize the different ways individuals approach and respond to conflict at work.
-Developed in the 1970s by two psychologists, Kenneth Thomas and Ralph Kilmann, their Thomas-Kilmann Model suggests there are five unique approaches to conflict: collaborating, competing, compromising, accommodating, and avoiding.
+Conflict styles were developed in the 1970s by two psychologists, Kenneth Thomas and Ralph Kilmann.
+Thomas-Kilmann Model suggests five conflict styles are methods people use to handle disagreements.
+These conflict styles help explain how different individuals approach conflicts.

 Thomas-Kilmann Conflict Model